lexnederbragt/INF-BIO9120_fall2013_de_novo_assembly/practicals/Evaluating_assemblies_with_FRCbam.md

 > […] based on the principle that the assembly precision can be predicted by identifying on each contig a set of suspicious regions (i.e., *features*): contigs are then sorted from the longest to the shortest, and for each feature threshold t only the longest contigs whose total sum of features is less than t are used to compute the genome coverage

-These calcualtions are then used to provide
+These calculations are then used to provide

 >a new metric, Feature Response Curve (FRCurve), capable of capturing the trade-off between contigs’ contiguity and correctness.